Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Overview of Each Problem in VLM Era

-\keypoint{Definition} Unlike OOD detection, the definition of anomaly detection (AD) has not changed between conventional AD and CLIP-based AD.
-AD is intended for use in specific circumstances (industrial inspection), where samples that deviate from predefined normality are considered an anomaly~\cite{yang2021generalized, anomalysurvey21ieee}.
-Whether a model can generalize is irrelevant to the definition of ``Anomaly".
+\keypoint{Definition} Unlike OOD detection, the definition of anomaly detection (AD) has not changed between conventional AD and VLM-based AD.
+AD is intended for use in specific circumstances (industrial inspection), where samples that deviate from predefined normality are considered an anomaly~\citep{yang2021generalized, anomalysurvey21ieee}.
+Whether a model can generalize is irrelevant to the definition of ``Anomaly''.
 Therefore, even with the emergence of CLIP, the definition has not changed.

-\keypoint{Problem Setting} CLIP-based AD focuses on solving anomaly classification and segmentation in a computationally efficient way.
-Anomaly classification, like conventional AD, is a binary classification task that distinguishes between normality and abnormality.
-Anomaly segmentation, also following conventional AD, involves segmenting the location of anomalies.
-Like CLIP-based OOD detection, CLIP-based AD also primarily focuses on a zero-shot~\cite{jeong2023winclip} (\ie without utilizing images in the target dataset) or few-shot~\cite{jeong2023winclip} (\ie using only a few normal images in the target dataset) setting.
+\keypoint{Problem Setting} VLM-based AD focuses on solving anomaly classification and segmentation in a computationally efficient way.
+Anomaly classification is a binary classification task that distinguishes between normality and abnormality.
+Anomaly segmentation involves segmenting the location of anomalies.
+Like VLM-based OOD detection, VLM-based AD also primarily focuses on a zero-shot~\citep{jeong2023winclip} (\ie without utilizing images in the target dataset) or few-shot~\citep{jeong2023winclip} (\ie using only a few images in the target dataset) setting.
 Each detailed definition of zero-shot and few-shot settings is described later in Sec.~\ref{sec:methodology_ad}.
-As another shift, conventional AD created separate models for each category ~\cite{bergmann2020uninformed, defard2021padim, li2021cutpaste, liznerski2020explainable, yi2020patch, zavrtanik2021draem, abstention21arxiv}, while CLIP-based AD creates a single unified model across multiple categories~\cite{jeong2023winclip, deng2023anovl, zhou2023anomalyclip, chen2023aprilgan, zhu2024inctrl}, which leads to a more computationally efficient approach.
+As another shift, conventional AD created separate models for each category ~\citep{bergmann2020uninformed, defard2021padim, li2021cutpaste, liznerski2020explainable, yi2020patch, zavrtanik2021draem, abstention21arxiv}, while VLM-based AD creates a single unified model across multiple categories~\citep{jeong2023winclip, deng2023anovl, zhou2023anomalyclip, chen2023aprilgan, zhu2024inctrl}, which leads to a more computationally efficient approach.

-One key difference from CLIP-based OOD detection is that CLIP-based OOD detection does not involve localization tasks, while these are mainstream in CLIP-based AD.
+One key difference from VLM-based OOD detection is that VLM-based OOD detection does not involve localization tasks, while these are mainstream in VLM-based AD.
 This will be discussed in detail in Sec.~\ref{subsec:ad_ood_discussion}.